Laiteux/BlockchainWalletSharp/README.md

 ```

 ## Contribution
-You're more than welcome if you want to fork this repo and submit a pull request!
+Your help is welcome, feel free to fork this repo and submit pull requests.

+However, make sure to follow the current code base/style.

 ## Donation
 If you would like to support this project, please consider donating.
 Thank you!

-- My Bitcoin address, if you allow me to stupidly spend your money: ``1LaiteuxHEH4GsMC9aVmnwgUEZyrG6BiTH``

-- My girlfriend one, if you believe I should stay rich: ``1HefDd2P4LPtPQ46UCAhff9NdVgXVFB2x8``
+- Bitcoin: `1LaiteuxHEH4GsMC9aVmnwgUEZyrG6BiTH`

+- Ethereum: `0xC500a6777dB9948c257e7841a987027D5E5d0E5B`

 ## Contact
 Telegram: [@Laiteux](https://t.me/Laiteux)